iamfranco/MarsRoverChallenge/README.md

 To achieve this, they'll just need to:

 1. create a class for `StepCountInstructionReader` that implements the `IInstructionReader` interface.
 In particular, they'll code the body of the `EvaluateInstruction` method so that it will evaluate `L M10 R` correctly.
-2. modify a line `Program.cs` where it defines the `instructionReader`:
+2. modify a line in `Program.cs` where it defines the `instructionReader`:

 ```c#
 // IInstructionReader instructionReader = new StandardInstructionReader(); // old